Sachsenhausen concentration camp

 Can I buy tickets online?

-Check the official website for current information regarding ticket purchases and any potential online options.
+Check the official website for current information regarding ticket purchases, as availability may vary.

 Are there restrooms and cafes?